 Music Gateway are always looking to help creatives, including promoting your music!
-Take a look at our Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence.
+Take a look at our Music Publishing, Music Management and Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence.

 Hello, do you think that being verified on Google and claiming my knowledge panel can lead to be verified on Instagram?